jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica-nightmare.md

 ## The Result

-The fix eliminated the false positives while maintaining full coverage through layered monitoring:
+The fix eliminated the false positives while maintaining full coverage through layered monitoring (and my caffeine budget):
 - `PostgresqlApplyLagBeyondDelay`: Catches performance issues when there's actual work to do
 - `PostgresqlWalReceiverStalled`: Catches connection/network problems within 120 seconds
 - `PostgresqlTimeLagWithoutInput`: Warns about extended idle periods

 ## Lessons learned

 This whole experience reinforced how important it is to understand the data sources behind your metrics.
 The postgres_exporter lag calculation has subtle behavior that becomes problematic in edge cases like delayed replicas, and the "obvious" alert logic breaks down when you dig into the actual mechanics.
+Apparently "it should just work" is not a valid debugging strategy.

 ---

-*If you're dealing with similar PostgreSQL monitoring challenges or have war stories about delayed replicas.
-I'd love to hear them!*
+*If you're dealing with similar PostgreSQL monitoring challenges or have war stories about delayed replicas driving you to madness, I'd love to hear them!
+Misery loves company, especially when it involves databases behaving badly.*